Vam-Jam/KAC/docs/objects/CFileImage.md

 All image are created in /Base/Maps/...

-the string argument is the path to the png file to which you want to link your CFileImage object to.
+The string argument is the path to the png file to which you want to link your CFileImage object to.
 It create a CFileImage object that "point" to the file in the specified path.
 Note that CFileImage uses the CFileMatcher class on the string argument to find the path.
 <details>
 <summary>Example</summary>